 To be considered "in attendance" a student must attend two or more class periods except when participating in school sponsored activities.
 Such activities include, but may not be limited to, field trips, student conventions, music festivals or concerts or similar activities approved by the school.
-Students must be in attendance at school in order to participate in extracurricular events, including athletics, scheduled on the same day.
+Students must attend school to participate in extracurricular events, including athletics, scheduled on the same day.